 The guidelines below are specific to the master's program in counseling psychology.
 Applicants should hold a bachelor’s degree from an accredited institution in the United States or proof of equivalent preparation from a foreign college or university with a minimum 3.0 cumulative average (4 point scale).
 Graduate Record Exam or Miller Analogies scores and/or an in-person interview may be required from students with cumulative average grades under the recommended cut-off.
-Consideration may be given to applicants not meeting the School of Graduate, Professional and Entrepreneurial Studies requirements.
+Consideration may be given to applicants not meeting the School of Graduate and Professional Studies requirements.
 Students with a degree in psychology, counseling or related field are preferable; however, those with degrees in other fields are also welcome to apply.

 Applicants should submit: